Derek-Stafford/Derek-Stafford/README.md

 - 👋 Hi, I’m @Boulder
 - 👀 I’m interested in aircraft, coding, and translating.
-- 🌱 I’m currently learning JavaScript
 - ⚡ Fun fact: I'm reading 5 different books at the same time and learning three different languages (French, Japanese, and Spanish).

 <!---